marco-vrinssen/WarcraftFishingModel/README.md

-# Large Fishing Model 1.0
+# Warcraft Fishing Model 1.1

 ## A Fishing Bot for World of Warcraft Classic.